In keeping with the security objectives of the SCDOR, the following browsers are currently supported by our website:

 SC1120T to request an extension of time to file a Corporate Tax return.

-Corporations must make Estimated Tax payments if their Estimated Tax (Income Tax less credits) is determined to be $100 or more.
+Corporations must make Estimated Tax payments if their Estimated Tax (Income Tax, Active Trade or Business Tax, or License Fee, less credits) is determined to be $100 or more.
 Quarterly installments are due by the 15th day of the fourth, sixth, ninth, and twelfth months of the tax year.

 If filing by paper, mail the completed